bwong02/MICB475_24W1_Team_11/README.md

 **For talking point 1:**
  - Paper looked within cohorts and only looked at the abundance of H. pylori, grouping it into low (below 0.01) and high abundance
    - 0.01 is already pretty undetectable.
-We can change this or create our own categories to: Low can be 0.01 - 1% and high above 1%
+We can change this or create our own categories to i.e. Low can be 0.01 - 1% and high above 1%
  - Paper already did basic analysis of H. pylori and did basic microbiome analysis, BUT the paper did not go past the PCoA analysis

  - How about we make **new metadata**.
 New category we look at: Fusobacteria
    - Explore how the presence or absence of this microbe changes the community composition
    - Potentially, redo what they did and look at H. pylori and Fusobacteria (**OR only Fusobacteria**)
      - Assign undetectable, low, and high for abundance
-       - Undetectable should be half of the error rate of the machine they use (find error rate in the seq they use)
+       - **Undetectable** should be half of the error rate of the machine they use (find error rate in the seq they use)
        - I.e. Undetectable H. pylori against low fusobacteria
      - Though we may not have enough sampels for some of the categories, it would be interesting to look at these new categories
    - Should we also look at Functional too?
 How would Hans approach it?